Integrated Early Childhood Education (M.Ed.)

 campus

-Integrated Early Childhood Education Program Overview
+Master’s in Integrated Early Childhood Education Program Overview

-Our training centers emphasize data-based instruction and decision-making, along with evidence-based practices, to improve academic, social, and communication outcomes across a variety of settings for students with disabilities.
-In addition to didactic course work and field experiences, our students work with the top faculty in early childhood and early childhood special education on research projects to further develop the next iteration of effective practices for supporting young children in inclusive settings.
+Our training emphasizes data-based instruction and decision-making, along with evidence-based practices, to improve learning outcomes for young children with and without disabilities across a variety of settings.
+In addition to course work and field experiences, our students are mentored by expert faculty on research projects to develop future best practices for supporting young children.

-Integrated Early Childhood Education Program Facts
+Integrated Early Childhood Education master’s program highlights:

 Faculty Admission Representative: Jennifer Ledford